 The Pursuit of Happiness

 For the most part, we all go through life trying to do our best to climb the ladder of success.
-We work hard to achieve our goals, and with God’s grace, we excel in what we set out to do.
+We have ambition and work hard to achieve our goals.
+And with God’s grace, we excel in what we set out to do.

 The Posture of our Heart

 There are so many scriptures about prosperity and abundance, for example, Proverbs 10:22 “The blessing of the Lord makes a person rich and adds no sorrow”.
 However, Jesus says in Matthew 19: 23, “Assuredly, I say to you that it is hard for a rich man to enter the Kingdom of Heaven”.
 So, here we have a conundrum.
 How do we receive the prosperity of the Lord and maintain our right standing and access to the Kingdom?

 The rich young ruler asked Jesus what he must do to have eternal life.
 He’d kept the commandments since his youth and had great possessions, but he wanted to know what else he needed to do (Matthew 19:16-24).
 I always wondered why he would ask Jesus this knowing he’d kept the commandments and seeing that his life was blessed.

 Jesus told him in order to be perfect he should sell his possessions, give to the poor, and follow Him.
 Then, the young man went away sorrowful.
 I think Jesus did this to show him his own heart and that he was perhaps too attached to his wealth.

 The answer to our question is this: In order to receive the prosperity of the Lord and maintain access to the kingdom and eternal life, we must never get too attached to the blessing or become unwilling to give it up.
 The Bible says those who cling to their life will lose it, and those who give it up for Christ will find it (Matthew 10:39).